How to build a website from scratch (in 9 easy steps)

 It’s time to pick a domain name for your business.
 In other words, the URL address your target audience will need to type into their browser to find your website.

-When using a website building tool, you’ll have the option to pick between a free domain and registering your own custom domain.
+When using a website building tool, you’ll have the option to pick between a domain and registering your own custom domain.

 • YourCompanyName.grwebsite.com